mozilla/popcorn-docs/parsers/_posts/2012-12-12-parserXML.md

 ## Example ##

-Parses a popcorn XML file ( this examples is assuming your XML file is called data.xml ) and that you are using data-timeline-sources
+Parses a popcorn XML file ( this example is assuming your XML file is called data.xml ) and that you are using data-timeline-sources

 {% highlight html linenos %}
     <html>